vanHeemstraSystems/babylonjs-third-person-character-controller/containers/app/babylonjs/README.md

 Open the URL in a webgpu-enabled browser and add "?engine=webgpu" to the URL.
 If you want to add a different scene, add it as a query parameter: `http://localhost:8080/?scene=physicsWithAmmo&engine=webgpu`.

 For our third person character controller scene one needs to switch to this URL instead: `http://localhost:8080/?scene=physicsWithAmmo&engine=webgpu` or if not running on localhost, just add the parameters at the end of the existing URL, like so: *[YOUR HOST:PORT]*`/?scene=thirdPersonCharacterController&engine=webgpu`.
+NOTE: `engine=webgpu` is optional, you can choose to not include it.

 ## Running validation tests